-On this page the user can configure the Internet Connection settings manually.
+On this page the user can configure the Internet connection settings manually.
 To access the Manual Internet Connection Setup page, click on the Manual Internet Connection Setup button.
-On this page there a multiple parameters that can be configured regarding the Internet Connection setup.
-We'll discuss them from top to bottom.
+On this page there multiple parameters that can be configured regarding the Internet Connection setup.

-At any given point the user can save the configuration done, on this page, by clicking on the Save Settings button.
-If you choose to discard the changes made, click on the Don't Save Settings button.
+At any stage throughout the wizard, users can save the current configuration by clicking on the Save Settings button.
+If you wish to discard the changes made, click on the Don't Save Settings button.